mpflynnx/csapp3e/section2/practice-problems/problem2-23-hardback.md

 - [main.c](./code/problem2dot23/main.c)

-- Here are two functions that are used for extracting values from a `word` in which multiple but fields have been packed.
+- Here are two functions that are used for extracting values from a `word` in which multiple bit fields have been packed.
 - Note carefully the ordering of the cast and shift operations.
 ```c
 int fun1(unsigned word) {